MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 <img src="https://imgur.com/jVslJ4O.png" width="25%" />

-This biography of Florence Nightingale provides more extensive details than the one above about how she permanently changed the field of medicine by improving hospital conditions.
-(Lexile 1030L)
+On This biography of Florence Nightingale provides more extensive details than the one above about how she permanently changed the field of medicine by improving hospital conditions.
+(Lexile 1140L)

 <a href="https://www.bookdepository.com/DK-Life-Stories-Florence-Nightingale-Kitson-Jazynka/9781465478436?ref=grid-view&qid=1674318648336&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.bookdepository.com/DK-Life-Stories-Florence-Nightingale-Kitson-Jazynka/9781465478436?ref=grid-view&qid=1674318648336&sr=1-2" rel="nofollow">Buy on Orell Füssli</a>